Quickstart: Protect a Workload in 5 Minutes¶

 - Fork+exec'd the original command (

-Result: secrets travel directly from the EU vault to process memory.
+Result: secrets travel directly from the EU secret store to process memory.
 They never pass through etcd, Kubernetes Secrets, or any US-controlled storage layer.

 Next Steps¶